-Linear regression (adjusting for gender, age, race/ethnicity, education level, total number of people in the family, smoking cigarettes and income-family monthly poverty level category) was performed.
-Table 2 presents the results of blood Mn as a continuous variable in relation to cognitive function (composite z-score), with 3 models.
-Model 1, a univariate linear regression performed on Mn and composite z-score, was not statistically significant (μg/L, β = 0.0038, 95% CI -0.004 to 0.012).
-Model 2 was a multivariate linear regression adjusted for all explanatory variables (gender, age, race/ethnicity, education level, total number of people in the family, smoking cigarettes and income-family monthly poverty level category).
-The association between Mn and composite z-score in Model 2 was not statistically significant as well (μg/L, β =-0.006, 95% CI -0.013 to 0.0004).
-Model 3 was a multivariate linear regression adjusted for only significant explanatory variables (gender, age, race/ethnicity, education level and income-family monthly poverty level category).
-The association between Mn and composite z-score in Model 3 was also not significant (μg/L, β =-0.006, 95% CI -0.0135 to 0.0006).
-Education level, total number of people in the family and income (family monthly poverty level category) were converted from ordinal scale to rational scale, after receiving similar results, for convenience.
+Linear regression was performed, with adjustment for sex, age, race/ethnicity, education level, total number of people in the family, cigarette smoking, and income (family monthly poverty level category).
+Table 2 presents the results of blood Mn as a continuous variable in relation to cognitive function (composite z-score), with three models.
+Model 1, a univariate linear regression performed on Mn and the composite z-score, was not statistically significant (μg/L, β = 0.0038, 95% CI −0.004 to 0.012).
+Model 2 was a multivariate linear regression adjusted for all explanatory variables (sex, age, race/ethnicity, education level, total number of people in the family, cigarette smoking, and income [family monthly poverty level category]).
+The association between Mn and the composite z-score in Model 2 was also not significant (μg/L, β = −0.006, 95% CI −0.013 to 0.0004).
+Model 3 was a multivariate linear regression adjusted for only significant explanatory variables (sex, age, race/ethnicity, education level, and income [family monthly poverty level category]).
+The association between Mn and the composite z-score in Model 3 was again not significant (μg/L, β = −0.006, 95% CI −0.0135 to 0.0006).
+Education level, total number of people in the family, and income (family monthly poverty level category) were, for convenience, converted from ordinal to rational scales after similar results were obtained.

-Table 3 presents the results of blood Mn as a categorical variable in relation to cognitive function (composite z-score), also with 3 models (univariate, all variables and only significant variables).
-The first quartile of Mn is the lowest (referent, <=15.75 μg/L), while the fourth quartile is the highest (47.25<Fourth<=63 μg/L).
-In Model 1, the mean of composite z-score in the first quartile is the lowest compared to the mean of the second, third and fourth, with statistical significance.
-Mean composite z-score of the third quartile is the highest, followed by the fourth and then the second (0.022, 0.012 and 0.007, respectively).
-In Model 2 and 3, the association between categorical Mn and composite z-score was not significant.
+Table 3 presents the results of blood Mn as a categorical variable in relation to cognitive function (composite z-score).
+As before, three models were derived: univariate, all variables, and significant variables alone.
+The first quartile of Mn was the lowest (referent, ≤15.75 μg/L), whereas the fourth quartile was the highest (47.25–63 μg/L).
+In Model 1, the mean of the composite z-score in the first quartile was significantly lower than that in the second, third, and fourth quartiles.
+The mean composite z-score of the third quartile was the highest, followed by the fourth and second (0.022, 0.012, and 0.007, respectively).
+In Models 2 and 3, the association between the categorical Mn and composite z-score was not significant.

 Discussion

-In this study of US adults aged 60-80 years, the results did not show a consistent, significant, dose-response association between blood Mn concentrations and cognitive function as assessed by composite cognitive z-score by using the average of the standardized scores of the six cognitive tests.
-Various attempts to control for potential confounding factors were made in our analysis.
-Our analysis did show a significant positive association between categorical blood Mn and composite z-score of cognitive function in the univariate linear regression (Model 1, Table 3).
+In this study of US adults aged 60–80 years, the results did not show a consistent or significant dose-response association between blood Mn concentrations and cognitive function assessed by a composite cognitive z-score comprising the average of the standardized scores of six cognitive tests.
+Various attempts were made to control for potential confounding factors in our analysis.
+However, our univariate linear regression analysis did show a significant positive association between categorical blood Mn and the composite z-score of cognitive function (Model 1, Table 3).

-There are a number of potential explanations for the lack of a consistent statistically significant association.
-This study assessed background low-dose exposure among the US population.
-Median blood Mn was 8.71 μg/L with an IQR of 6.94-11.16 (Table 1), significantly lower than the median blood Mn concentration reported in Santos-Burgoa et al. (2001) (15 μg/L).
-Santos-Burgoa reported an association between blood Mn concentration and increasing risk of deficient cognitive performance of the Mexican adult population.
-The fact that the Median blood Mn in our sample was nearly lower by half, could be one of the reasons our results show no significant association between blood Mn levels and cognitive function.
-Our findings suggest that there is no significant association between internal dose of Mn and cognitive function at such low concentrations.
+There are a number of potential explanations for the lack of a consistent significant association.
+This study assessed background low-dose exposure in the US population.
+Median blood Mn was 8.71 μg/L with an IQR of 6.94–11.16 (Table 1), significantly lower than the median blood Mn concentration reported in Santos-Burgoa et al. [18] (15 μg/L).
+Santos-Burgoa et al. reported an association between the blood Mn concentration and an increasing risk of deficient cognitive performance in the Mexican adult population.
+The fact that the median blood Mn in our sample was nearly half that of the Mexican population studied could be one of the reasons why our results showed no significant association between blood Mn levels and cognitive function.
+Our findings suggest that there is no significant association between the internal dose of Mn and cognitive function at such low concentrations.